(Editor’s note: You can read more about managing Facebook comments in this recent article.)

 You can see Agorapulse’s Facebook inbox feature above.
 Dark (or unpublished) posts are now included with regular posts comments and private messages.

-This comment happened to come from Viveka von Rosen, a social media influencer, so we did our best to be charming and replied back.
+The following comment happened to come from Viveka von Rosen, a social media influencer, so we did our best to be charming and replied back.

 And a moment later, our reply was live.
 It’s that easy!